 If Fido does contract Lyme, he isn’t likely to show symptoms immediately.
 It could actually take a few months for you to notice anything wrong.
 Some red flags include fever, limping/lameness, stiff or swollen joints, lethargy, and reduced appetite.
 It’s worth noting that many of these signs also occur with anaplasmosis.
 Call your vet immediately if you notice anything wrong.

-Please contact us, your veterinary clinic, anytime.
+Please contact us, your veterinary clinic in Fort Myers, FL, anytime.